uzyn/ethereum-webpack-example-dapp/README.md

 ## How to run

-1. Run a local Ethereum node with JSON-RPC listening at port 8545 _(default)_. [testrpc](https://github.com/ethereumjs/testrpc) would be the most straight-forward way.
+1. Run a local Ethereum node with JSON-RPC listening at port 8545 _(default)_. [testrpc](https://github.com/ethereumjs/testrpc) would be the most straight-forward method.

   ```bash
   # Using testrpc (recommended)